OPF Kit Review

 Is OPF Kit a scam?
 No, it offers what it promises – four different ways of making money at four different levels of effort and experience.
 You won’t find everything you need in the program and you’ll find that it has a few rough edges.
 I’m hoping that they’ll polish that as time goes an and improve some of the buggy parts, such as the typos in the otherwise-good LBB book.

-OPF Kit is good, and has the potential to become a lot better.
+OPF Kit is OK, and has the potential to become a lot better.
 I hope they’ll improve it.